JohnnyMarnell/novation-launchkey-mini-mk4/README.md

 ## What This Does

-This app creates **two virtual MIDI ports** that appear as real MIDI devices on your system:
+This app creates **four virtual MIDI ports** that appear as real MIDI devices on your system, matching the actual Launchkey Mini MK4 hardware:

+**Standard MIDI Ports:**
-- **Launchkey Mini MK4 MIDI Out** - Sends MIDI messages when you interact with the GUI
+- **Launchkey Mini MK4 MIDI Out** - Sends keyboard note messages
 - **Launchkey Mini MK4 MIDI In** - Receives MIDI messages (for future features)

+**DAW MIDI Ports:**
+- **Launchkey Mini MK4 DAW Out** - Sends knob control change messages
+- **Launchkey Mini MK4 DAW In** - Receives DAW feedback (for future features)

-You can connect these virtual ports to your DAW (Ableton Live, Logic Pro, FL Studio, etc.) or any MIDI-compatible software, and the GUI will function as a MIDI controller.
+You can connect these virtual ports to your DAW (Ableton Live, Logic Pro, FL Studio, etc.) or any MIDI-compatible software.
+The routing mimics the real hardware behavior where keyboard notes go to the standard MIDI port and knobs go to the DAW port.

 ## Requirements